Njorda/njorda.github.io/content/posts/2025-09-19-debug-vespa-search.md

-We are runing it in docker and thus do the following:
+We are runing it in docker and thus we do the following:

 ```bash
 docker restart vespa-podcast